Thirdpresence-Open/thirdpresence-ad-sdk-ios/README.md

 - XCode 7 or later
 - Deployment target iOS 8.0 or later

+## SDK Updates

+The SDK is updated in regular basis.
+Activate the watch function in the GitHub to get notified about updates and changes.

 ## Thirdpresence AdS DK integration

 There are two different ways to integrate the SDK with your app: